apple/servicetalk/README.md

   - Asynchronous programming paradigm presents a barrier to entry when it isn't currently required for scalability
   - Error propagation follows multiple paths depending on the event and state of Channel
 - Lacking Feature Set
-  - Smart Client (e.g. client side load balancing, service discovery, retry) features missing
+  - Smart Client (e.g. client-side load balancing, service discovery, retry) features missing

 ServiceTalk addresses these challenges and provides a framework that supports multiple [programming paradigms](#programming-paradigms).
 ServiceTalk accomplishes this by building on a fully asynchronous